ZaparooProject/zaparoo.org/content/news/designer-url-change/index.md

 ![Zaparoo Designer](cover.png)

 The Zaparoo Designer's URL has changed to a new location.
-Please update your bookmark to the new location:
+Please update your bookmarks to the new location:

 `https://design.zaparoo.org`